StudyFrenchSpanish

 But I won’t suggest going over 1 or 2.
 Language learning requires undivided attention.
 Focusing on too many will perplex you, and you might not concentrate on anything.

-You can always endeavor the second once you have reached at least an intermediate proficiency in the first target language.
+You can always endeavor the second once you have reached intermediate proficiency in the first target language.

 5 Disadvantages